-SLANT: Service Learning Adventures in North Texas, is a service-learning program designed to inspire youth to take up the challenge of improving their neighborhoods and communities in unique and creative ways.
+SLANT (Service Learning Adventures in North Texas) is a student-led service-learning program that inspires youth to improve their communities in creative and meaningful ways.